 Of course, there’s also an inherently practical side to beard care.
 The American Academy of Dermatology recommends that everyone should have a proper beard care regimen.
-Perennial problems like acne, dandruff, and beard itch are hazards that every beard-wearer must face.
+According to afreshshave.com, perennial problems like acne, dandruff, and beard itch are hazards that every beard-wearer must face.
 In order to avoid these problems, there are a few sound pieces of advice to follow:

 - Firstly, dermatologists generally advise that men should wash their beards on a daily basis.
 Pollution, dirt, grime and germs can all wreak havoc on fine whiskers.
 Professionals suggest that without this daily washing, pores can get blocked up and skin can become irritated.
 Red, angry skin will make life miserable.